-One of joyous experiences I have had recently is periodically watching episodes of the Dick Van Dyke Show (1961-1966) with The Daughter.
-I bought the complete five seasons a couple years and we’re down to the last half dozen of 158 episodes.
+One of the joyous experiences I have had recently is periodically watching episodes of the Dick Van Dyke Show (1961-1966) with The Daughter.
+I bought the complete five seasons a couple of years and we’re down to the last half dozen of 158 episodes.
 It’s interesting watching what she finds funny, or mystifying.
-I’m also fascinating by what programs I remember very well (the Christmas show early on, the ventriloquist Paul Winchell near the end), and others not so much.
+I’m also fascinated by what programs I remember very well (the Christmas show early on, the ventriloquist Paul Winchell near the end), and others not so much.
 Mark Evanier has been revisiting the classic show too.

 I’d binged… on some excellent series… But by the time I was finished with “The Good Wife,” I was spent.
 No more new characters, please.
 No more new cliffhangers.
 I needed some consistency and predictability in my life.